On Tour in 2016

 For something entirely different, we decide to have a drink in a an Irish bar.
 It's crowded and very noisy so we don't linger.
-But we still need dinner, and select a small 'hole-in-the-wall' Italian restaurant - good food, smooth service, but no space to spread out.
+But we still need dinner, and select a small 'hole-in-the-wall' Italian restaurant - good food, smooth service, but no space.
 We coped.

 Galleries again today.
 First up, we're headed for Musee d'Orsay.
-The weather isn't all that wonderful, but we're saved from it by discovering an arcade (actually, a series of arcades) which run parallel to the Rue du Monmartre a shop-depth behind it - shelter from the wind AND interesting shops to look at!
+But the weather isn't all that wonderful.
+But we're saved from it by discovering an arcade (actually, a series of arcades) which run parallel to the Rue du Monmartre a shop-depth behind it - shelter from the wind AND interesting shops to look at!

 Having found our way to The Louvre yesterday, today's expedition is straight-forward.
 The crowds don't appear to have diminished, and the traffic is as constant, but we get to the Musee d'Orsay in good time.